datacommonsorg/docsite/custom_dc/data_cloud.md

 -v <var>OUTPUT_DIRECTORY</var>:<var>OUTPUT_DIRECTORY</var> \
 -e GOOGLE_APPLICATION_CREDENTIALS=/gcp/creds.json \
 -v $HOME/.config/gcloud/application_default_credentials.json:/gcp/creds.json:ro \
+[-e DATA_RUN_MODE=schemaupdate \]
 gcr.io/datcom-ci/datacommons-data:<var>VERSION</var>
 </pre>

 The version is `latest` or `stable`.

+> Note: The DATA_RUN_MODE flag is only relevant if you have previously received a `SQL check failed` error, and is optional to speed up the startup process.

 To verify that the data is correctly created in your Cloud SQL database, use the procedure in [Inspect the Cloud SQL database](#inspect-sql) above.